conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

   license: "<your_license>"

-  # HERE you can paste the platform configuration (under the config key)
+  # HERE you can paste the console configuration (under the config key)
   # Ref: https://docs.conduktor.io/platform/configuration/env-variables/
 ```